-The 4 key benefits of smart bidding include:
+The four key benefits of smart bidding include:

-- Wide range of contextual signals: With the smart bidding option you get a wide range of signals into your bid optimization exclusive to smart bidding.
-Here is list of automated bidding signals.
+- Wide range of contextual signals: With the smart bidding option, you get a wide range of signals into your bid optimization exclusive to smart bidding.
+Here is a list of automated bidding signals.

 - Transparent performance report: Smart bidding offers deeper insights into your bidding performance and helps you quickly troubleshoot any issues.

-In the additional settings, you can schedule your campaign i.e. select a start and end date.
+In the additional settings, you can schedule your campaign i.e., select a start and end date.
 You can also do ad scheduling and only choose certain days or times when your ad would be visible.
-By choosing a specific ad delivery option you can choose to show your ads more evenly through the day.
+By choosing a specific ad delivery option, you can choose to show your ads more evenly throughout the day.

 You’re now ready to select your keywords and create your ad groups.